-In January 2019, the Staunton Farm Foundation awarded NAMI Keystone Pennsylvania a three-year grant to launch the CEOs Against Stigma campaign with the goal of addressing mental health in the workplace by providing executives and employees with education, resources, and support.
+In November 2018, the Staunton Farm Foundation awarded NAMI Keystone Pennsylvania a three-year grant to launch the CEOs Against Stigma campaign with the goal of changing workplace culture by addressing mental health policies, access to treatment, and stigma.

 For additional questions about the CEOs Against Stigma program, contact Maria Kakay, Director of Communications and Marketing at NAMI Keystone Pennsylvania, by email at email@example.com or by phone at 412-366-3788.

 The studies have found that when depression is adequately treated, companies reduce job-related accidents, sick days, and employee turnover, as well as improve the number of hours worked and employee productivity.